netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 Whenever you refer to the company Netdata, Inc., or the open-source monitoring Agent the company develops, capitalize both words.

-However, if you are referring to a process, user, or group on a Linux system, use lowercase and fence the word in an inline code block: `` `netdata` ``.
+However, if you’re referring to a process, user, or group on a Linux system, use lowercase and fence the word in an inline code block: `` `netdata` ``.

 |                 |                                                                                                |